Charlene

 How to Pronounce Charlene

 Our model has identified 5 different pronunciations for the name Charlene.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 44.9% confident that Charlene is pronounced as shahr-LEEN.
-The next most likely pronunciation is SHAHR-leen, at 28.6% confidence.
+Our model is 44.9% confident that Charlene is pronounced as shahr-LEEN, which has 2 syllables.
+The next most likely pronunciation is SHAHR-leen, at 28.6% confidence, with 2 syllables.

 SHAHR-lehn (2 syllables)